Three Underused MongoDB Features

 Or, if you just wish to efficiently store a fixed number of documents in insertion order, then capped collections are the way to go.

 Note that with the improved efficiency that comes with capped collections, there are also some limitations.
 It is not possible to explicitly delete a document from a capped collection, although documents will eventually be replaced by newly inserted documents.
 Updates in a capped collection also cannot change a document's size.
 You can't shard a capped collection.
 There are some other limitations around replacing and updating documents and transactions.
-Read the for more details.
+Read the documentation for more details.

 In Python, if I wanted to print all of the changes to a collection as they're made, the code would look a bit like this: